MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/acx-streaming.md

 The [EvtAcxStreamSetRenderPacket](/windows-hardware/drivers/ddi/acxstreams/nc-acxstreams-evt_acx_stream_set_render_packet) event tells the driver which packet was just released by the client.
 If there are no glitches, this packet should be (CurrentRenderPacket + 1), where CurrentRenderPacket is the packet the driver is currently streaming from.

-Flags can be 0 or AcxStreamSetRenderPacketEndOfStream, indicating the Packet is the last packet in the stream, and EosPacketLength is a valid length in bytes for the packet.
+Flags can be 0 or `KSSTREAM_HEADER_OPTIONSF_ENDOFSTREAM = 0x200`, indicating the Packet is the last packet in the stream, and EosPacketLength is a valid length in bytes for the packet.
+For more information see _OptionsFlags_ in [KSSTREAM_HEADER structure (ks.h)](/windows-hardware/drivers/ddi/ks/ns-ks-ksstream_header).

 The driver should continue to increase the CurrentRenderPacket as packets are rendered instead of changing its CurrentRenderPacket to match this value.